Ronaldo only '50-50' to play for Portugal vs South Korea as Santos confirms CR7 World Cup fitness doubt

 - Portugal already through to last 16

 WHAT HAPPENED?
 Portugal coach Fernando Santos confirmed that the attacker's availability for the Group H match is in doubt after he missed training on Wednesday.
-He's reportedly dealing with knee pain.
+The specific nature of his injury has not been confirmed, but he's reportedly dealt with knee pain.

 WHAT THEY SAID: "I think it is 50-50 if he plays or not, we'll see," Santos said at a press conference.
 "It will depend on if and how he practices today, if we see he is in good condition.
 There is a plan for if he is not available."